 - The African Studies Core (Mandatory) is a 24-week course that all students take during their second year at ALU.
 The course challenges how we think about African history, how we grapple with diversity on the continent, and challenges paradigms for understanding African politics, society, and culture.
 ASC draws from multiple disciplines to combine questions and knowledge in Humanities, Social Sciences, History and Arts.
 It’s primary aim is to give sound context for thought in and about Africa, as well as action in it.

 - The Student Ventures Programme (Optional) is a series of structured experiences and resources to help ALU students grow as entrepreneurs.
 The programme empowers students to discover and explore their interest related to entrepreneurship, to synthesize, connect and apply what they learn at ALU and beyond, to gain hands-on entrepreneurial experience and launch sustainable business ventures.
 It is a non-mandatory experience tailored to all students based on their entrepreneurship “profile”.
 The Student Ventures Programme contains core elements of community building, pre-incubation, and incubation and students can enter different levels of the SVP through an application process.

-- The Psych Programme (Optional) is a project based programme designed by and for students interested in applied psychology.
+- The Psych Programme (Optional) is a project based programme designed by and for students.
 Students build their skills in cognitive empathy, analytic reading, and experimentation through a series of projects, a curated resource library, and other community driven events.
 Most importantly, the programme maintains a high degree of personalization so that students can balance building foundational knowledge in psychology with opportunities to dive into areas that specifically interest them.